Easy Sauteed Green Beans with Bacon is a delicious side dish and a healthier way to cook fresh green beans. Perfect for holiday dinners or every day!

-We used to always have a green bean casserole on the table at Thanksgiving and Christmas, but honestly, I was never a huge fan.
+We used to always have traditional green bean casserole on the table at Thanksgiving and Christmas, but honestly, I was never a huge fan.
 Yes, I admit it!
 So when I started hosting holiday dinners, I decided to shake things up a little, and the casserole was one of the first things to go.

 I usually buy a bag of fresh green beans from the store and prep them right before it's time to cook them.
 They usually don't take a lot of prep work other than a good rinsing, but sometimes, there are still a few stems attached, and of course, you want to get rid of those.

-Just heat up some olive oil and butter, and sautee the beans along with some cooked bacon and a little Parm.
-I usually cook enough bacon over the weekend so that we’ll have leftovers to chop up into the beans.
+I usually cook enough bacon over the weekend so that we'll have leftovers to chop up into the beans.
+If you don't have leftover bacon, make bacon in your air fryer and use that!

 It only takes a few minutes before they're ready to go.
 Some get a little softer, and some are a little brown and crispy, but they're all good!

-How to Make Easy Sauteed Green Beans with Bacon
+Easy Sauteed Green Beans with Bacon

 - 1 tablespoon olive oil